 print-color-mode-icc-profiles (1setOf collection)

-This RECOMMENDED Printer Description attribute lists a set of collections that each supply a reference to an ICC profile for previewing the color transformation the Printer will perform when a Client supplies the corresponding "print-color-mode" keyword in a Job Creation Request.
+This RECOMMENDED Printer Description attribute lists a set of collections that each supply a reference to an ICC profile for previewing the color transformation the Printer will perform when a Client supplies the corresponding "print-color-mode" keyword in a Job Creation Operation.
 The profiles listed by this attribute are for previewing color transformations, not for color management, which are supplied by the "printer-icc-profiles" Printer Description attribute (section 6.5.32), as discussed in section 4.5.

 A Printer SHOULD support this attribute if its "print-color-mode-supported" Printer Description attribute (section 6.5.22) lists unregistered keywords.
 Each collection in the set MUST have a unique "print-color-mode" value.